burcakotlu/GLANET/docs/source/tutorial.rst

 	Regulatory Sequence Analysis makes use of RSAT web services.

 9)	**Job Name**:

-	Please give a job name which can be any valid string.
+	Please give a job name, then a directory named with this job name will be created under ~path/to/tool/Output/JobName/.
-	Choose shorter job name so that folder names do not exceed the allowable length.
+	Choose shorter job name so that all the sub folders to be created under ~path/to/tool/Output/JobName/ directory will not exceed the allowable length.
-	Default is *NoName*.
+	Default is Job Name is  *NoName*.

 --------------------
 Command-Line Options